januff/stepzen-youtube-data-api/README.md

 <!-- - [DESIGN A GRAPHQL SCHEMA // Create Schema Files by Writing Code](https://stepzen.com/docs/design-a-graphql-schema#create-schema-files-by-writing-code) The 4-point checklist in this section is the most succinct schema starter; minimum requirements before you run ```stepzen start```. -->

 - [DESIGN A GRAPHQL SCHEMA // How to Create a Sequence of Queries](https://stepzen.com/docs/design-a-graphql-schema/sequencing-queries) My schema adapts and (slightly) extends this super-followable build of a multi-part StepZen sequence.
-More than once I had to remind myself of their debugging advice in the "Testing" section: when a sequence doesn't work, test each query individually.
+More than once I had to remind myself of their debugging advice in the "Testing" section: when a sequence doesn't work, *test each query individually*.

 <!-- <p align="center">
   <img width="560" src="./images/channelIdByQuery-Postman.jpg"/>